wapiflapi/binglide/README.md

 This representation ofers very visual patterns that are diferent enough from one data type to another to be easily recognized once you get used to them.

 A data point in one of those views represents how often those bytes are found together.
+Data in pink is simply the printable ascii range.

 For example this is a 2D representation of the histogram of bigrams in english text:
 ![binwalk looking at english text](https://raw.githubusercontent.com/wapiflapi/binglide/master/samples/text_2g.png)

 Notice the square representing the lowercase ascii letters that follow each other.
 Slightly to the left we see some traces of uppercase followed by lowercase and beneath that another, more subtle, square representing all caps words.
 The rest is mainly characters followed by spaces or other punctuation.